mn8796258-dev/fictional-system/README.md

 # fictional-system
-"This repository is dedicated to my furniture store.
+"This repository is dedicatThis repository contains the website for Fictional System — a furniture business.
+Built with simple HTML and CSS and hosted on GitHub Pages.ed to my furniture store.
 We offer high-quality bedroom sets, wooden wardrobes, beads, and home furniture at affordable prices.
 Our goal is to provide durable and stylish products that bring comfort and elegance to every home."